- Hop-on hop-off tour shore excursion of San Francisco with live narration

 What You Can Expect

-This excursion is located within a 5-minute walk to the cruise port, so you determine the time you return to your ship in San Francisco.
-Please allow yourself ample time to enjoy the excursion and ensure your timely return to the port.
+The beginning and end point of the tour loop at Pier 33 is a 5-minute walk to the cruise port.
+Please allow yourself ample time to enjoy your trip and ensure your timely return.
 This excursion is not covered by our worry-free policy.

-For a list of stops see Itinerary below:
+For a complete list of stops, see the Itinerary section below.

 STOP 1 - Fisherman's Wharf / Information Center